wickathou/diploi.com/src/content/blog/exploring-7-lesser-known-ai-coding-extensions/exploring-7-lesser-known-ai-coding-extensions.md

 * **Editor integrations**

-  * **Inline/CodeLens actions & code commands** for explanations, fixes, and refactors directly in the file.
+  * **Inline/CodeLens actions and code commands** for explanations, fixes, and refactors directly in the file.
   * **Terminal helper (“See Terminal”)** to generate shell commands from natural language.
-  * **Project-aware chat & codebase indexing** so the agent can navigate and modify multiple files in one flow.
+  * **Project-aware chat and codebase indexing** so the agent can navigate and modify multiple files in one flow.

 Under the hood, Sixth can **read/write files, run commands, use a browser tool, and extend itself via MCP servers**, which all require explicit approvals unless you enable auto-approve.